country-regions/react-country-region-selector/README.md

 # react-country-region-selector

-> Dec 20th, 2021.
+> Jan 6th, 2021.
 This repo will be in limbo for a little while.
 We're converting the repo to Nx, changing the code
 > to typescript and various other updates.

 [![Build Status](https://travis-ci.com/country-regions/react-country-region-selector.svg?branch=master)](https://travis-ci.com/country-regions/react-country-region-selector)